Mental Health: Finding the Help You Need

-When your life spins out of control, asking for help is a sign of strength, not weakness.
+Mental Health is serious and when your life spins out of control, asking for help is a sign of strength, not weakness.

 The American Psychological Association recommends you seek the help of a trained mental health professional if: